jonnor/embeddedml/README.md

 * [How to Quantize Neural Networks with TensorFlow](https://petewarden.com/2016/05/03/how-to-quantize-neural-networks-with-tensorflow/)
 Allows to quantize in feedforward, but keep backprop as full precision floats.

+Software

+* [gemmlowp](https://github.com/google/gemmlowp).
+Low-precision General Matrix Multiplication.
+C++ library for optimized GEMM using 8-bit integers, with 32 bit accumulator.
+Can utilize SSE4,NEON for SIMD.
+Seems to run on Cortex M.
+Well-documented archiecture and implementation of the quantization.

 ## Binarized Neural Networks